norrischiu/DEngine2/README.md

 ## This is
 Created for quick engine and graphics features protyping on Windows only.
-A spiritual successor of my other project DEngine (https://github.com/norrischiu/DEngine).

 ## It has
 - PBR render pipeline